dntalx/Mecha_Car_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-The dataset used for this part of the projrct had a sample size of 50 prototypes.
+The dataset used for this part of the project had a sample size of 50 prototypes.
 The results for to the multiple linear regression can be seen below.

 ![alt text](https://github.com/dntalx/Mecha_Car_Statistical_Analysis/blob/main/Resources/Linear_Regression.png)